pmem/pmdk/doc/libpmemlog/pmemlog_create.3.md

 and deletes the memory pool handle.
 The log memory pool itself lives on in the file that contains it and may be re-opened at a later time using !pmemlog_open as described above.

+The !pmemlog_check function performs a consistency check of the file indicated by *path*. !pmemlog_check opens the given *path* read-only so it never makes any changes to the file.
+This function is not supported on Device DAX.

 # RETURN VALUE #

-The **pmemlog_create**() function returns NULL and sets *errno* appropriately if the error prevents any of the pool set files from being created, othervise it returns a memory pool handle.
+The **pmemlog_create**() function returns NULL and sets *errno* appropriately if the error prevents any of the pool set files from being created, otherwise it returns a memory pool handle.

 The **pmemlog_open**() function returns NULL and sets *errno* appropriately if an error prevents the pool from being opened.